monsoonmaelstrom/book2/book2.md

 “Obviously,” she tells him with more than a hint of annoyance.

-Davy comes over carrying two chairs, which he sets in front of us, and they both sit and begin working.
+Davy comes over carrying two chairs, which he sets in front of us, and he and my mother both sit and begin working.

 Several minutes go by, and eventually my mother hisses sharply, “No, not there.
 Not like that.
 You’re barely any better at this than she is.
-It’s a *weaving* Davy, not macrame.”
+It’s a *weaving*, Davy, not macrame.”

 The skin around Davy’s eyes tightens but he only nods, and they continue working in silence.